bpftools/linux-observability-with-bpf/code/chapter-7/bcc/README.md

 Nota Bene: make sure to modify the loader `device` variable based on your needs.
 In the Vagrant environment, we have `eth0` and `eth1`.
 We used `eth1` because we are dropping TCP packets and we are connected to the instance trough TCP!

+Note lcm: If your driver just support generic XDP mode,should use flag

 ```
+flag = 0                                                                                              flag |= 2 << 0

 sudo ./loader.py
 ```